Masked Representation Modeling for Domain-Adaptive Segmentation

 \subsection{Comparisons with State-of-the-Arts UDA Methods}

-We evaluate our method against state-of-the-art UDA approaches on two widely used benchmarks: GTA5 $\rightarrow$ Cityscapes and SYNTHIA $\rightarrow$ Cityscapes, using a variety of base learners, including DACS, DAFormer, HRDA, and MIC.
-As shown in Table \ref{tab1}, integrating the proposed MFM module leads to consistent performance improvements across all settings.
+We evaluate our method against SoTA UDA approaches on two widely used benchmarks: GTA5 $\rightarrow$ Cityscapes and SYNTHIA $\rightarrow$ Cityscapes, using a variety of base learners.
+As shown in Table~\ref{tab1}, integrating the proposed MRM module leads to consistent performance improvements.

-On the GTA5 $\rightarrow$ Cityscapes benchmark, MFM yields notable gains: +3.8 mIoU for DACS, +2.0 mIoU for DAFormer, +1.6 mIoU for HRDA, and +1.6 mIoU for MIC.
-The improvement is particularly pronounced in fine-grained categories such as traffic sign, rider, and motorbike, suggesting that MFM may enhance the decoder’s capacity for high-level semantic discrimination.
-In particular, the MIC + MFM combination achieves an mIoU of 77.5, which surpasses previous state-of-the-art results by a margin of +1.4.
+On the GTA5 $\rightarrow$ Cityscapes benchmark, MRM yields notable gains: +3.8 mIoU for DACS \cite{tranheden2021dacs}, +2.0 mIoU for DAFormer \cite{hoyer2022daformer}, +1.6 mIoU for HRDA \cite{hoyer2024domain}, and +1.6 mIoU for MIC \cite{hoyer2023mic}.
+The improvement is particularly pronounced in fine-grained categories such as traffic sign, rider, and motorbike, suggesting that MRM may enhance the decoder’s capacity for high-level semantic discrimination.
+In particular, the MIC \cite{hoyer2023mic} + MRM combination achieves an mIoU of 77.5, which surpasses previous state-of-the-art results by a margin of +1.4.

-Similarly, on the more challenging SYNTHIA $\rightarrow$ Cityscapes benchmark, MFM consistently improves performance: +7.5 mIoU for DACS, +1.7 for DAFormer, +1.3 for HRDA, and +0.8 for MIC.
-These results suggest that MFM generalizes well across different adaptation strategies and datasets.
+On the more challenging SYNTHIA $\rightarrow$ Cityscapes benchmark, MRM consistently improves performance: +7.5 mIoU for DACS \cite{tranheden2021dacs}, +1.7 for DAFormer \cite{hoyer2022daformer}, +1.3 for HRDA \cite{hoyer2024domain}, and +0.8 for MIC \cite{hoyer2023mic}.
+These results suggest that MRM generalizes well across different adaptation strategies and datasets.

-Overall, the findings indicate that MFM serves as a model-agnostic, plug-and-play auxiliary task that can complement existing UDA pipelines by more effectively aligning feature learning with semantic segmentation objectives.
+Overall, the findings indicate that MRM serves as a model-agnostic, plug-and-play auxiliary task that can complement existing UDA pipelines by more effectively aligning feature learning with semantic segmentation objectives.